percona/percona-server/README.md

 Second, there must be a user interface that can be used to start a backup, track its progress, and determine whether or not the backup succeeded.
 We use a plugin that kicks off a backup as a side effect of setting a backup session variable to the name of the destination directory.

+# Install the hot backup plugin libraries
+1 Extract the tarball

+2 Copy lib/mysql/plugin/tokudb_backup.so to MySQL's lib/mysql/plugin directory

+3 Copy lib/libHotBackup.so to MySQL's lib directory

-# How to use the hot backup plugin
+# Using the hot backup plugin
 Here are some details on how to use this plugin to run Tokutek hot backup.

 1 Init mysqld